datalayer/jupyter-ui/jep/README.md

 We have looked on various leading frontend technologies (React.js, Vue.js, Svelte...) and based on the existing usage in the various Jupyter projects (JupyterLab, Nteract, JupyterHub), React.js is the best way to move forward.
 There are a lot of widget toolkits built on top of React.js (Material-UI, Chakra-UI...)

 We also see in the market more and more custom closed-source and open-source solutions providing notebook experiences and can expect actors will come with easy to use solutions to build custom user interface.
-If Jupyter does not move with a solutions, there is a risk that developers, and consequently users, will move to another
+If Jupyter does not move with a solutions, there is a risk that developers, and consequently users, will move to their own solution, with a risk that it can become a de-facto standard.

+Regarding the choice of [Fast Design](https://www.fast.design), an alternative is [Lit](https://lit.dev) backed by Google.
+The main disavantage for lit is the lack of out-of-the box widgets to start with and the really centric focuss on pure Web Elements which does not take into account React.js, Vue.js...
+Although Lit provide nice features like [Reactive Controllers](https://lit.dev/docs/composition/controllers), we think Fast Design is a more adequate library to build upon.

 # Prior art